 - Save Time: With a better knowledge of your users, your business will benefit from creating a scope on where the deliveries will take place (delivery boundaries).
 It is a great advantage for entrepreneurs to know the size of the market they provide doorstep services to.
 A driver will not have to face.

 - Save Money: If you know your target audience, you can quickly reach out to them, make lots of deliveries, and make those deliveries in less time.
-This all results in improved efficiency and output for your business, which means more profit to the bottom line.
+This all results in improved efficiency and output for your business entity and keeps your business growing.
+This means more profit to the bottom line.
+Businesses will generate more income/revenue, but they will also be able to save money on fuel.

 - Improved Client Knowledge: As a business owner, knowing the client’s needs will help you see your specific target market’s demand.
 This means it’s easier to find them, communicate with them, and sell to them.
 Marketing to the expectations of a well-defined audience is the best way to ensure growth.
 This will also help you in coming up with suitable ads about the items you are selling.
 Finding out the advertising methods that suit your business is important.

-- More Efficient Business: By having a focused set of needs for your client base, allows your business to limit the scope of your delivery service business: for instance, are you doing only errands?
+- More Efficient Business: Having a focused set of needs for your client base allows your business to limit your delivery service business’s scope: for instance, are you doing only errands?
 Do you have one vehicle and driver?
 Or do you need a larger fleet?
-This knowledge can make you leaner; for instance, it can help you start with just one vehicle (like pickup truck) and maybe start working out of your home.
+This knowledge can make you leaner; for instance, it can help you start with just one vehicle (like pickup trucks) and maybe start working out of your home.

 - More clarity: When you know who you are serving, you have more clarity.
-This can help with things like getting a business name, business license, startup fees, and
+This can help with things like getting a business name, business license, startup fees, etc.